stfc/openstack-query-library/docs/user_docs/API.md

 Like all output methods - it will parse the results set in `sort_by()`, `group_by()` and requires `run()` to have been called first
 - this method will not run `select` - instead outputting raw results (openstack resource objects)

-This is either returned as a list if `to_groups` has not been set, or as a dict if `to_groups` was set
+This is either returned as a list if `group_by` has not been set, or as a dict if `group_by` was set

 **Arguments**:

-- `groups`: a list of group keys to limit output by - this will only work if `to_groups()` has been set - else it produces an error
+- `groups`: a list of group keys to limit output by - this will only work if `group_by()` has been set - else it produces an error

 **Examples**